phwl/elec3607-lab/labs/lab1-gpio/README.md

 ```

 Using the above commands, demonstrate that you can make GPIO 26 high or
 low and verify using an oscilloscope.
+If it doesn't look like a square wave, explain why.

 ## 3. Libgpiod C code (30%)